Im2rnado/Carbide-Help/README.md

   </ol>
 </details>

-# I purchased Stinger, what's next?
+# I purchased Llama47, what's next?

-You can check out our guide on how to get started at [#get-started](https://discord.com/channels/743594467277406458/743596016980459661) or use +help to get a full list of all commands!
+You can check out our guide on how to get started at [#get-started](https://discord.com/channels/739856631038345266/739856841936470127) or use +help to get a full list of commands!

-# Stinger - Premium Commands
+# Llama47 - Premium Commands
 The standard command prefix is `+`

 ## Account